Another Of The Magic Ingredients Of Morocco Gold Extra Virgin Olive Oil that delivers incredible health benefits

 - Oleocanthal in extra virgin olive oil (EVOO) has strong antioxidant and anti-inflammatory properties.
 Its anti-inflammatory action on the body is very similar to ibuprofen.

 - Oleocanthal in extra virgin olive oil (EVOO) is believed to be responsible for the lower incident of chronic anti-inflammatory conditions in those who consume the Mediterranean diet.

 - Studies have shown that oleocanthal specifically kills human cancer cells, but not normal, non-cancerous cells.

 - Polyphenol Oleocanthal In Extra Virgin Olive Oil

-- A Study On The Effect Of Polyphenol Oleocanthal In Extra Virgin Olive Oil On Cancer
+- Studies On The Effect Of Polyphenol Oleocanthal In Extra Virgin Olive Oil On Cancer

 - How Much Extra Virgin Olive Oil Should Be Taken?

 Polyphenols are micronutrients, packed with antioxidants, that are found in plants.
 They can be found in antioxidant rich foods and there are more than 500 known polyphenols.
 The health benefits of these “lifespan essentials” protect your body, reduce your risk of chronic disease, and promote longevity.

 p-HPEA-EDA, otherwise known as Oleocanthal, belongs to the Tyrosol family of polyphenols.
 It is the dialdehydic form of decarboxymethyl ligstroside aglycone.
 It is synonymous with p-HPEA-Elenolic acid Di-Aldehyde and Ligstroside-aglycone di-aldehyde.
 Its chemical formula is C17H20O5.